Australia’s coronavirus ‘dictator’ enforces a drastic lockdown. He’s still popular.

 In Melbourne, public life has essentially come to a halt.
 Schools are shuttered.
 Roads are empty.
 The only shops open are gas stations, supermarkets and drugstores.

-People who don’t work in an essential industry are only allowed to leave their houses for two hours’ exercise a day, or to buy food, care for others or seek medical attention.
-Soldiers go door-to-door checking infected people are in isolation.
-Police ask cyclists for identification to ensure they aren’t breaching a rule allowing exercise only within 3.1 miles (5 kilometers) of their homes.
+People who don’t work in an essential industry are allowed to leave their houses only for two hours’ exercise a day, or to buy food, care for others or seek medical attention.
+Soldiers go door-to-door checking that infected people are in isolation.
+Police ask cyclists for identification to ensure they are not breaching a rule allowing exercise only within five kilometers (3.1 miles) of their homes.

 Federal officials, managing their first recession in 29 years, have pleaded with Andrews to loosen rules that are dragging down Australia’s economy.
 The number of people in Melbourne receiving government unemployment benefits has risen 7.2 percent to about 410,000 since June 26, and spending by individuals in Victoria is down 30 percent, according to the federal Treasury Department.